vmando/CNN_sentence/README.md

-## Convolutional Neural Networks for Text Classification for binary-tags augmented sentences
+## Convolutional Neural Networks for Text Classification with binary-tags augmented sentences
 This is a fork from [Yoon Kim repository](https://github.com/yoonkim/CNN_sentence) for sentence classification using Convolutional Neural Networks.

 The input to the network are sentences where each token has been labeled with a binary tag (for instance a Named Entity Recognition tag).